wp-plugins/wp-app-studio/readme.txt

 ==  Description  ==

-WP App Studio allows you to build fully featured sites without writing a single line of code in the form of WordPress plugins.
+WP App Studio allows you to build advanced sites in the form of WordPress plugins without writing a single line of PHP code.

+WP App Studio Plugin is the tool you use to design your plugin and send it for code generation.
+Create your own plugin and move on.

 = WPAS Terms =
 WP App Studio uses following terminology to describe design concepts: